pridit-a2oa/leaderboard/README.md

 -   Full account flow/lifecycle (register, login, update, recover, delete)
 -   Associate a [Steam](https://store.steampowered.com/) user identifier (via OpenID) with an account
 -   Support for linking characters to an account and performing actions
--   Webhook support to associate [Ko-fi](https://ko-fi.com) contributions and allow users to access a set of permission restricted features
+-   [Ko-fi](https://ko-fi.com) webhook support to associate contributions and allow users to access a set of permission restricted features

 ## Getting Started